opencurve/curve/docs/en/mds_en.md

 	<font size=3>Figure 1: Topological diagram of CURVE</font>
 </p>

-**chunkserver**：A chunkserver is an abstraction of a physical disk (SSD in our scenario) in a server (physical), and disk is the service unit of chunkserver.
+**chunkserver**: A chunkserver is an abstraction of a physical disk (SSD in our scenario) in a server (physical), and disk is the service unit of chunkserver.

-**server:** Server represent an actual physical server, to one of which any chunkservers must belong.
+**server**: Server represent an actual physical server, to one of which any chunkservers must belong.

-**zone:** Zone is the unit of failure isolation.
+**zone**: Zone is the unit of failure isolation.
 In common cases, servers (a physical machine) of different zones should at least be deployed under different racks.
 To become stricter for some scenarios, they should be deployed under different groups of racks (racks that share the same set of leaf switches).
 A server must be owned by a certain zone.

-**pool:** Pool is for implementing physical isolation of resources.
+**pool**: Pool is for implementing physical isolation of resources.
 Servers are not able to communicate across their pool.
 In the maintenance of the system, we can arrange a pool for a new set of machines, and extend the storage by pools.
 Extending storage by adding machines inside a pool is supported, but this is not recommended since it will affect the copyset number of every chunkserver.

 Learned from the design of Ceph, CURVE introduced the concept of logical pool on top of a physical pool in order to satisfy the requirement of building a unified storage system.
 In our design, we support the coexist of block storage (based on multi-replica), online object storage (based on three replicas storage that support appends, to be implemented) and nearline object storage (based on Erasure Code storage that support appends, to be implemented).